Frequently Asked Questions About Panorama™

 The Panorama screening test is a non-invasive prenatal test (NIPT).
 This means that the Panorama test is safe for you and your baby.
 To have the test done, your doctor just draws a sample of blood from your arm.
 Fathers have the option of sending in a cheek swab sample with your blood.
 Including the father’s sample may improve the chance of obtaining results of the test in certain circumstances, but does not impact accuracy.

-The Panorama test looks for certain chromosome conditions in the baby.
+Panorama screens for certain chromosome conditions in the baby.
 Humans have 23 pairs of chromosomes for a total of 46 — two copies of each set.
 The first 22 pairs are numbered 1 through 22.
 The last pair determines sex.
 Girls have two X chromosomes, and boys have one X and one Y chromosome.
 Health and development problems occur when there are extra or missing chromosomes.

 - A trisomy occurs when there is an extra copy of any one chromosome — 3 copies instead of 2.